govuk-one-login/di-fec-ga4/docs/analytics.md

 which makes available all the javascript functions described above on the global window object in the browser.

 We then call our `appInit` (`src/index.ts`) function (which is now accessible on the global window object) in the same base nunjucks template which initialises analytics and the cookie banner.
-We pass the `containerId`s and `disableGa4Tracking` as parameters, `disableGa4Tracking`, `disableUaTracking` and `domain` as options;
+We pass the `containerId`s and `enableGa4Tracking` as parameters, `enableGa4Tracking`, `enableUaTracking` and `domain` as options;
 these values can be injected by your `setLocal` middleware functions which grabs these values from the current environment.